open-energy-transition/Oh-my-Grid/docs/tools.md

 <h1>Tools and Strategies</h1>
 </div>
 The following strategies and tools will help you to extend the existing transmission grid networks in OpenStreetMap.
 In general, the larger the tower and substation, the higher the voltage and therefore the greater the importance to the network.
 Priority should therefore be given to large, high-voltage infrastructure first.
 The easiest way to start mapping the transmission network is to find the location of missing towers with the help of osmose.
 The Strategies can routhly been devided into two phases.
-You can apply these strategies in any order.:
+You can apply these strategies in any order:

 1. `Pioneer Mapping Strategies`: To ensure the most efficient mapping of the power grid and the highest quality of data, we recommend starting with Pioneer Mapping in a country.
 Several strategies are used in this phase to capture the location of all lines, power poles and substations.
 Detailed tags such as voltages do not need to be set at this stage.
 This mapping phase is much easier for beginners and does not require detailed knowledge of the electrical grid.